-- ↔ The identification and application for alternate revenue sources and continuous efforts will be made to identify alternate revenue sources through IGR structures as well as other avenues.
-Revenue enhancement is a risk in terms of the 2015/16 Risk Register; - o Stringent credit control measures and application of the credit control policy; - Improving debtor management, especially alternative measures to collect overdue accounts.
-Debtor Management is a risk in terms of the 2015/16 Risk Register; - Improving the management of water and electricity losses;

-- The review of the indigent register to ensure that all indigents qualify for their indigent grant and expansion of the indigent grant programme to qualifying indigents.
-The increase in population could have a significant effect on the number of indigents; and - o Improving debtor management, especially alternative measures to collect overdue accounts; and - The development of a long-term financial plan.
+- → The identification and application for alternate revenue sources and continuous efforts will be made to identify alternate revenue sources through IGR structures as well as other avenues; - o Stringent credit control measures and application of the credit control policy; - Improving debtor management, especially alternative measures to collect overdue accounts.
+Debtor Management is a risk in terms of the Risk Register; - Improving the management of water and electricity losses; - The review of the indigent register to ensure that all indigents qualify for their indigent grant and expansion of the indigent grant programme to qualifying indigents.
+The increase in population could have a significant effect on the number of indigents; - o Improving debtor management, especially alternative measures to collect overdue accounts; and - The development of a long-term financial plan.